janpreet/kado/README.md

 ## Introduction

 Kado is a modular configuration management tool designed to streamline and automate the provisioning and configuration of infrastructure using tools like Ansible, Terraform, and Terragrunt.
 It provides a flexible framework for defining and processing configurations through a concept called "beads," which are modular units of configuration.
+At the end of the day it's an orchestrator for your IaC, a playbook for your Ansible playbooks, and a wrapper around Terraform- which works according to your instrcutions.

 ## Table of Contents